Compositions by Martin Braun

 [Provisional recordings - on high-speed server: directly playable via streaming or downloadable in seconds.
 Headphones or high-quality speakers vital.]

-String Quartet (1988)
+String Quartet (1988) Sample All

 I. Moderato